 RTNCLRLPC is the system total Real-Time Low Power Consumption (LPC) from all Load Resources that are not CLRs and that have a validated Real-Time Non-Spin Ancillary for the SCED interval discounted by the system-wide discount factor.

 RTNCLRNS is the system total Real-Time Non-Spin Ancillary Service Responsibilities from all Load Resources that are not CLRs for the SCED interval discounted by the system-wide discount factor.

-RTCLRNS is the system total validated Real-Time telemetered Non-Spin Ancillary Service Schedules from CLRs for the SCED interval discounted by the system-wide discount factor.